-901 N. Mingo Road Tulsa, Oklahoma 74116 918-610-8303 918-610-8404 (FAX) ptstulsa.edu where faith leads
+901 N. Mingo Road Tulsa, OK 74116 918-610-8303 918-610-8404 (FAX) www.ptstulsa.edu

 Welcome!

 Phillips Theological Seminary is a distinctive community for Christian inquiry and scholarship that seeks to be responsible both to the church and to the academy.
 The seminary offers challenging programs of graduate theological education that aim to prepare persons for lay or ordained ministries and leadership in the contemporary world - wherever faith leads.